Thomas Silverstein: Alleged murder at USP Leavenworth and murders at USP Marion

 While at Leavenworth, Silverstein developed ties with the Aryan Brotherhood.
 In 1980, Silverstein was convicted of the murder of inmate Danny Atwell, who reportedly refused to serve as a mule for heroin being moved through the prison.
 He was sentenced to life and transferred to the United States Penitentiary in Marion, Illinois (USP Marion), which was then a high-security facility.
 The conviction was overturned in 1985 after it emerged that the jailhouse informants who had testified at his trial had perjured themselves on the stand.

-At Marion, Silverstein was housed in the "Control Unit", a virtual solitary confinement regime reserved for extreme "management problems" (prisoners prone to assaultive and disruptive behavior) in the prison.
+At Marion, Silverstein was housed in the "Control Unit," a virtual solitary confinement regime reserved for extreme "management problems" (prisoners prone to assaultive and disruptive behavior) in the prison.
 He spent his time in solitary confinement with a constant ceiling light, ensuring uninterrupted camera surveillance.
 He was allowed only two phone calls per month and received his meals through a slot.

 In 1981, Silverstein was accused of the murder of Robert Chappelle, a member of the D.C.
 Blacks prison gang who was serving a life sentence for the 1964 murder of Connecticut police officer Henry Jennings.
 Silverstein and fellow Aryan Brotherhood member Clayton Fountain were convicted and Silverstein received an additional life sentence.
 He maintained his innocence.
 While Silverstein was on trial for Chappelle's murder, the Bureau of Prisons transferred Raymond Lee "Cadillac" Smith, the national leader of the D.C.
 Blacks prison gang, from another prison into the control unit in Marion.
-From the moment Smith arrived in the control unit, prison logs show that he began trying to kill Silverstein."I tried to tell Cadillac that I didn't kill Chappelle, but he didn't believe me and he bragged that he was going to kill me", Silverstein recalled.
-"Everyone knew what was going on and no one did anything to keep us apart.
-The guards wanted one of us to kill the other."
+From the moment Smith arrived in the control unit, prison logs show that he began trying to kill Silverstein.
+Silverstein stated:

+I tried to tell Cadillac that I didn't kill Chappelle, but he didn't believe me and he bragged that he was going to kill me....
+Everyone knew what was going on and no one did anything to keep us apart.
+The guards wanted one of us to kill the other.
 On September 27, 1982, Silverstein and Fountain killed Smith with improvised weapons, stabbing him 67 times.
 After Smith was dead, they dragged his body up and down the catwalk in front of the cells, displaying it to other prisoners.
 Silverstein was convicted of first degree murder for killing Smith and received another life sentence.